openharmony/docs/en/application-dev/reference/apis/js-apis-data-preferences.md

           promisePut.then(() => {
               console.info("Put the value of startup successfully.")
           }).catch((err) => {
-              console.info("Put the value of startup failed, err: " + err) })
+              console.info("Failed to put the value of startup, err: " + err) })
       }).catch((err) => {
           console.info("Get the preferences failed, err: " + err)